danielvijge/openwrt-configuration-ansible/readme.md

 Ansible playbook and inventory to centrally apply configuration changes to all devices and/or update the firmware version on all devices.

-This configuration and the Ansible playbook have been tested with OpenWrt 19.07 and 21.02, a TP-Link Archer C7 v5 as router, and two TP-Link WDR4300 v1's as access points.
+This configuration and the Ansible playbook have been tested with OpenWrt 22.03, 21.02, and 19.07.
+It has at least been tested on TP-Link Archer C7-v5 and TP-Link WDR4300 v1, but in theory any router supported by OpenWrt should work.

-The main branch is based on OpenWrt 21.02.
-The _openwrt-19.07_ branch contains the previous configuration for 19.07.
+The main branch is based on OpenWrt 22.03.
+The branches _openwrt-22.02_ and _openwrt-19.07_ contains the previous configurations for 22.02 and 19.07 respectively.
+A lot of improvements from later version could be backported to older version, if desired.

 ## Table of content